 Check out Hitachi Seaside Park’s flower calendar to help you plan your trip.

-When my friends and I visited in 2015, we were too early for the Nemophilias (baby blue eyes).
+When my friends and I visited, we were too early for the blue Nemophilia (baby blue eyes flowers).
 When we arrived, they were just starting to bud and will bloom in the later part of April.
 From the later part of April until late May, the 3.5 hectare Miharashi Hills will be taken over by 4.5 million Nemophilias.
-There were no tulips either but Narcissus or daffodils and other members of the genus were there to make us feel the new beginning and hopeful mood of spring.
+There were no tulips either but narcissus (daffodils) and other members of the genus were there to make us feel the new beginning and hopeful mood of spring.

 If you happen to visit Hitachi Seaside Park in early spring, head straight to Suisen Garden (Narcissus Garden).
 There are many kinds of Narcissus (daffodils) in the area at that time.
 There are also pine woods and plum blossoms in the area, which look great together with the carpet of daffodils.